Generic Name: Cyclophosphamide Injection (sye kloe FOS fa mide)

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Talk with your doctor before getting any vaccines.
-Use with cyclophosphamide injection may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with cyclophosphamide injection may either raise the chance of an infection or make the vaccine not work as well.